-Since the clear parts was not included in the Tamiya kit, I made it by myself.
-I hollowed the headlight space and painted inside in silver and filled the transparent epoxy adhesive.
-Attached the wire rope on the front.
+Since the clear parts were not included in the Tamiya kit, I made it by myself.
+I hollowed the headlight space and painted it inside in silver and filled the transparent epoxy adhesive.
+Attached is the wire rope on the front.
 The caterpillar holders were made from the sliced small plastic panel.

-This tank equipped with a 55 caliber 2cm machine gun and 7.92mm machine gun MG34 by one and the fire power was greatly increased compared to I type tank.
-However, they understood it is dissatisfied with armor of an initial II tank with the battle against Poland and the increase armor was given as the A-C type of this kit.
+This tank is equipped with a 55 caliber 2cm machine gun and 7.92mm machine gun MG34 by one and the firepower was greatly increased compared to I type tank.
+However, they understood it is dissatisfied with an armor of an initial II tank with the battle against Poland and the increased armor was given as the A-C type of this kit.

 Marking is the 36th regiment 4th armored division tank in the French campaign.
 The 4th armored division entered the campaign of Poland, and the fight in one place after another with Barbarossa, load to the Moscow, and Kursk.

-I think that this photograph is the most beautifully this time.
+I think that this photograph is the most beautiful this time.

-When I see the figure from this distance, it is considerably genuine, the shoulder strap and the collar badge were the Tamiya decal set.
+When I see the figure from this distance, it is considered genuine, the shoulder strap and the collar badge were the Tamiya decal set.